ferrocyante/zen-custom-js/findbar-ai/readme.md

 2. Open settings and go to `Sine Mods`.

-3. Search for BrowseBot and install.
+3. Go to input saying `or, add your own locally from a GitHub repo` and paste `https://github.com/BibekBhusal0/zen-custom-js/tree/sine-test/findbar-ai` and click install.

 ### Method 2: Using `fx-autoconfig`